 Following the successful checks on the three antenna interferometers and the deployment of the latest version of the ALMA software system, on 22 January 2010, the ALMA project has officially entered the Commissioning and Science Verification (CSV) phase.
-The goal for 2010 is to deliver the hardware, software the start of CSV activities, as well as by the tireless efforts of the ALMA AIV and CSV teams led by Joe McMullin and Richard Hills.
+The goal for 2010 is to deliver the hardware, software and perform the necessary tests to allow a release of the first call for proposals for Early Science observations with ALMA.
+Figure 2 (right).
+Test of closure phase with three antennas at AOS.
+The upper three panels show the phase as measured on each of the three baselines and the bottom panel shows the closure phase.